mlab-modules/CLKGEN01/README.md

 The circuit is optimized for direct connection to a microprocessor with similar or higher output logic levels over the Si5XX chip.
 A voltage level translator is integrated for applications requiring different voltage levels.
 The internal lower voltage can be stabilized by the integrated linear voltage stabilizer.
 The module output is differential, but a single-sided CMOS output chip can be populated.

 ### EMI Suppression
-The CLKGEN01B module can be a significant source of noise due to its signal generator nature.
+The CLKGEN01B module can be a significant source of noise due to its signal-generator nature.
 Proper EMI isolation is necessary, which can be achieved using a high conductive base like ALBASE.

 ### Mechanical Construction
 The module is mounted on a base using four screws.
 To ensure proper shielding, it is recommended to secure all screws with a conductive base.